Israeli airstrikes in expanded offensive kill at least 90 and destroy 2 homes, officials say

 On Friday, airstrikes flattened two homes, one in Gaza City and the other in the urban refugee camp of Nuseirat in the center of the territory.

+The Health Ministry in Gaza on Saturday evening said 201 people had been killed over the past 24 hours.

-The Gaza City strike killed 76 people from the al-Mughrabi family, making it one of the deadliest of the war, said Mahmoud Bassal, a spokesman for Gaza's Civil Defense department.
+The Gaza City strikes Friday killed 76 people from the al-Mughrabi family, making it one of the deadliest of the war, said Mahmoud Bassal, a spokesman for Palestinian Civil Defense.
 He provided the names of 16 heads of households within the family, and said the dead included women and children.

 Among those killed were Issam al-Mughrabi, a veteran employee of U.N.
 Development Program, his wife, and their five children.